Hege Storhaug: Journalism

 Storhaug worked as a journalist for the left-wing newspaper Klassekampen from 1989 to 1990.
 She completed a degree in journalism at the Norwegian School of Journalism in 1992, after which she worked as a freelance journalist.
 One of her earliest journalistic efforts, for Dagbladet in 1992, was the first report in Norway about the forced marriages of young Muslim women.
 Before working with the story she adhered to left-wing "anti-racist" beliefs, and was shocked by her findings.
 The report in turn led to the passing of a law banning forced marriages in Norway.
 For further research she lived in Pakistan for two years in the mid-1990s, and wrote a book about her experience titled Mashallah.
 En reise blant kvinner i Pakistan.
 As of 2015 she has visited Pakistan seventeen times, and has several of her closest friends there.

 After the publication of her book Hellig tvang in 1998, Storhaug had a leading role in the production of two documentaries for Rikets tilstand and TV 2 that aired in October 1999 about forced marriages and honor killings in Norway, which had a major impact on Norwegian society.
-She thereafter conceived and researched a documentary which revealed that girls in Norway were being subjected to female genital mutilation and that imams in the country secretly supported this practice.
+She thereafter conceived and researched the documentary Norske jenter omskjæres which revealed that girls in Norway were being subjected to female genital mutilation and that imams in the country secretly supported this practice.
 The program, which aired on TV 2 in October 2000 caused a considerable outcry, not least because imams who condemned this practice in interviews were caught on hidden cameras openly expressing their approval and encouragement of the procedure.
-The documentary Norske jenter omskjæres, about female genital mutilation won a SKUP diploma in 2000 and the Gullruten award for best documentary in 2001.
+The documentary won a SKUP diploma in 2000 and the Gullruten award for best documentary in 2001.

 In 2002, Storhaug released a report that described nine likely honor killings that had taken place in Norway by 2001.
-She was involved in the Brennpunkt documentary Barnebruder – en ulykkelig historie for state broadcaster NRK the same year, which uncovered the importation of child brides into Norway.